Seyrs/WeatherMood/README.md

 # WeatherMood
 Project:
-Sourcing from a weather API (open weather) and a music library/API (deezer, also deezer web player) to provide you with a musical playlist that is determined by the mpst current weather for a selected location.
+Sourcing from a weather API (open weather) and a music library/API (deezer, also deezer web player) to provide you with a musical playlist that is determined by the most current weather for a selected location.
 + bonus giphy API!

 -Thanks for reading.